 You can expect 10 to 20 days off per year, and class sizes are often over 30 students.
 Although the ALT salary isn't the best, it's an excellent choice for new teachers without teaching experience.

 Many experienced English teachers in Japan look for jobs in a Japanese international school.
 That's because they offer higher salaries than other schools.
 The monthly salary varies from 250,000 to 600,000 Yen ($1,500 - $3,500).

 Most international schools are within Tokyo, so they're not ideal if you want to teach in rural Japan.
 Teachers tend to receive housing and settlement allowances, depending on which international schools you choose.

 Japan is a nation of vast financial opportunities for people teaching English.
 With that said, it’s also the third-largest economy in the world.
 If you don’t watch your outgoings and you enjoy everything Japan has to offer—which is easy to do—it can be challenging to save money when teaching English in Japan.
 Generally speaking, your saving potential is between 25 to 35% of your overall pay; this largely depends on where you choose to live, however.

 Tokyo is one of the world’s most expensive cities.
 If you’re not teaching English with the JET Programme, you’ll have to pay for your apartment, which is usually very expensive—and small—in Tokyo.
 More affordable cities include Kobe, Kyoto, Nagoya, Hiroshima, Osaka, and Kyoto.
-If your heart is set on Tokyo, like it is for many teachers, prepare yourself for the expense that comes with living in such a city.
+However, if your heart is set on Tokyo, like it is for many teachers, prepare yourself for the expense that comes with living in such a city.

 Living costs vary depending on where you choose to live when you're teaching English in Japan.
 However, some of the most prevalent costs include: